 6. Invoice promptly

-In order to get paid, you have to send your invoice.
-Do this promptly — you can make it part of your weekly routine, draft invoices or schedule them to send when projects are set to close.
-The sooner you invoice, the sooner you can get paid.
+In order to get paid, you have to send an invoice.
+Do this promptly -- make sending invoices part of your weekly routine, or just schedule them to send when projects are set to close.
+The sooner you invoice, the sooner you get paid.

 7. Set up health insurance